Boards, commissions and committees

 3. City Council considers the applications received along with the short list submitted by the BCCs, and the recommendations of the Nominations Committee.
 City Council appoints the most qualified individuals.

-Applicants may be selected for interview by BCC members or the Nominations Committee.
+Applicants may be selected for an interview by BCC members or the Nominations Committee.
 Calgary Police Service security checks are required prior to appointment to some Boards, Commissions and Committees.

 The Council policy on Governance and Appointments of Boards, Commissions and Committees (CP2016-03) provides more information on the appointment process of public members.